 Theresa Venticinque has been working for Astor since June of 1999, straight out of Graduate School at Fordham University where she received her Masters in Social Work.
 Theresa had done a small internship in Astor's Family Support Program as a Senior in College and knew she wanted to work here!
 Sure enough, she came back to work in The Program as a Recreational Assistant when in Graduate School and applied for a position as a clinician in the Day Treatment Program shortly before Graduating.
 She held that position for two years and then in 2001 was Promoted to Team Leader.
+In 2017,

-In 2017, Theresa was promoted to Intake Coordinator and still supervises Clinical Staff and carries a small Caseload.
+Theresa was promoted to Intake Coordinator where she has worked with schools throughout NYC in a collaborative effort to help children be certified for Day Treatment Services.
+In June of 2022, she was promoted to Assistant Director of the Bronx Day Treatment Programs and still supervises Clinical Staff and carries a small Caseload.
 Theresa has Post-Masters Certificates in Play Therapy as well as Clinical Supervision.
 In addition to her role at Astor, She serves as an Adjunct Professor at Fordham University's Graduate School of Social Services Online Program.
-She has recently been accepted into an Online Doctoral Program at Tulane University where she will begin in 2022.
+She was recently also appointed as an Adjunct Professor at the School of Social Work at Syracuse University's Falk College where she will be teaching Family Systems Theory in their Online Program.
 During her "free time" she loves to read novels, Binge watch shows on Netflix with her husband and play with her puppy, "Chewy"!